cloudbees-days/cloudbees-field-workshops/labs/rollout-cac/rollout-cac.md

 5. Click connect and you are done

 ### Using CasC and GitOps
-1. In the Rollout dashboard, disable the side experiment in Development environment by toggling `Active` to `Killed`.
+1. In the Rollout dashboard, disable the sidebar experiment in Development environment by toggling `Active` to `Killed`.

 <p><img src="images/sidebar_killed.png" />